What is FEE-HELP?

 Repayment of FEE-HELP

 You will only start to repay your FEE-HELP debt once you earn above the compulsory repayment threshold.
-You can repay your HELP debt directly to the Australian Taxation Office (ATO) in two ways.
+You can repay your FEE-HELP debt directly to the Australian Taxation Office (ATO) in two ways.

 Compulsory FEE-HELP loan repayments are made through the Australian income tax system.
 If your income exceeds the ATO’s minimum threshold, they will calculate your repayment and include it in your notice of assessment, even for income earned before you started studying.
 And as your income increases, so does your repayment rate, which is based solely on your income.